Knockouts in boxing are intense moments that can have profound effects on the human body, both immediately and in the aftermath.

 One common observation is the stiffness and rigidity displayed by boxers after a knockout.

-This phenomenon has drawn the attention of medical professionals and researchers seeking to unravel the physiological mechanisms underlying this response.
+This phenomenon has drawn the attention of medical professionals and researchers — along with fans and laypeople — seeking to better understand the mechanisms in the brain that are behind this response.

 Immediate Impact on the Brain

-A knockout occurs when a boxer sustains a powerful blow to the head, leading to a sudden loss of consciousness.
+A knockout occurs, as we all know, when a boxer sustains a powerful blow to the head, leading to a sudden loss of consciousness.

 The brain, suspended in cerebrospinal fluid within the skull, is highly susceptible to rapid acceleration and deceleration forces during such impacts.